 The student will gain field experience, going to Vietnam during the campaign, and receive training in numerical weather/chemistry modelling and analysis of data.
 This will provide them with transferable skills related to computer programming and modelling, data analysis and visualization, model and measurement uncertainties.
 They will go on training courses in Atmospheric Science, Computational Atmospheric Science and the WRF-Chem model.
 The student will gain experience in working collaboratively and with international partners.

 Background in maths, chemistry, physics, computing or environmental science.
 Interest in air quality, and enjoyment of computer programming.

 UK Top 15 (The Times/Sunday Times 2018 and Complete University Guide 2018)

 World Top 200 (Times Higher Education World University Rankings 2018)

 IMPORTANT NOTICE - This email is intended for the named recipient only.
 It may contain privileged and confidential information.
-Any personal data exchanged as part of this email conversation will be processed by the University in accordance with current UK data protection law and in line with the relevant UEA Privacy Notice.
 If you are not the intended recipient, notify the sender immediately and destroy this email.
 You must not copy, distribute or take action in reliance upon it.
 Whilst all efforts are made to safeguard emails, the University of East Anglia cannot guarantee that attachments are virus-free or compatible with your systems and does not accept liability in respect of viruses or computer problems experienced.

 Please don't print this e-mail unless you really need to.